A Complete Characterization of Pythagorean Hodograph Preserving Mappings: Definitions and main results

-The class of PH-preserving maps is clearly closed under composition: If $\Phi_1$ and $\Phi_2$ are PH preserving, then for any PH curve $r$ the curve $\Phi_2\circ r$ is PH, and hence $\Phi_1\circ(\Phi_2\circ r)$ is PH as well.
-Since any Möbius transformation is a finite composition of similarities and inversions, every Möbius transformation is PH preserving. \end{proof}
+The class of PH-preserving maps is clearly closed under composition: if $\Phi_1$ and $\Phi_2$ are PH-preserving, then for any PH curve $r$ the curve $\Phi_2\circ r$ is PH, and hence $\Phi_1\circ(\Phi_2\circ r)$ is PH as well.
+Since any Möbius transformation is a finite composition of similarities and inversions, every Möbius transformation is PH-preserving. \end{proof}

 \begin{remark}[Quaternionic viewpoint] Identifying $\mathbb R^3$ with the imaginary quaternions $\operatorname{Im}\mathbb H$, any Möbius map can be realized as the restriction to $\operatorname{Im}\mathbb H$ of a quaternionic fractional linear map